 Why?
 Even if you consider yourself to be low risk for infection, you may find yourself in a high-risk situation, such as an unanticipated visit, meeting, or contact with someone who has been less diligent than you at avoiding transmission risk.

 While the risk of COVID-19 transmission in outdoor settings is very low.
 We still need to be safe and proceed with caution.
-Masks and face coverings are required at the Silver Moon Race at these points:
+Masks and face coverings are recommended at the Silver Moon Race at these points:

 - Parking check-in